Timing the Next Bear Market

 *A bear market is defined as a 20% or more decline from the previous market high.
 The bear return is the peak to trough return over the cycle.
 Market returns are price returns.
 Guide to the Markets – U.S. Data are as of October 31, 2018.

-In July of this year, the U.S. economy will enter the eleventh year of the current economic expansion, making it the longest in U.S. history.
-While impressive, many are asking how much longer it can last.
+In July 2018, the U.S. economy entered the tenth year of the current economic expansion, and given that it is now the second longest in U.S. history, many are asking how much longer it can last.

 This is because later in a cycle, there is a lack of pent up demand, greater difficulty in finding workers to staff open positions and often higher interest rates as the Fed seeks to head off inflation and asset bubbles.
 All of these problems are, to some extent, present in the current environment.
 However, in addition, the economy in 2018 was boosted by substantial fiscal stimulus.
 As that effect fades in 2019 and 2020 the economy should grow more slowly and slow growth combined with some exogenous shock could trigger a recession, with the risk rising in late 2019 and 2020.
 Such a recession could also be expected to result in a sharp stock market decline.